A note from the author, Imed Bouchrika, PhD, career planning and academic research expert:

 In the second example, the first research question is not ideal because it's too simple, and it's easily answerable by a "yes" or "no." The second research question is more complicated; to answer it, the researcher must collect data, perform in-depth data analysis, and form an argument that leads to further discussion.

 Developing the right research question is a critical first step in the research process.
+The examples of research questions provided in this guide have illustrated what good research questions look like.
 The key points outlined below should help researchers in the pursuit: